|

 Precedent

-in earlier cases to decide new cases that have similar facts or
+established in earlier cases to decide new cases that have similar

-legal issues.
-Lower courts are bound by an intermediate appellate
+facts or legal issues.
+Lower courts are bound by an intermediate

-court opinion where there is no conflicting precedent.
-In California,
+appellate court opinion where there is no conflicting precedent.

-Supreme Court decisions are considered the "law of the land"
+In California, Supreme Court decisions are considered the "law

 and cannot be disregarded by any (California) state court.